python/cpython/Doc/library/curses.rst

 .. function:: reset_prog_mode()

-   Restores the  terminal  to "program" mode, as previously saved  by :func:`def_prog_mode`.
+   Restore the  terminal  to "program" mode, as previously saved  by :func:`def_prog_mode`.

 .. function:: reset_shell_mode()

-   Restores the  terminal  to "shell" mode, as previously saved  by :func:`def_shell_mode`.
+   Restore the  terminal  to "shell" mode, as previously saved  by :func:`def_shell_mode`.

 .. function:: setsyx(y, x)

-   Sets the virtual screen cursor to *y*, *x*.
+   Set the virtual screen cursor to *y*, *x*.
 If *y* and *x* are both -1, then leaveok is set.

 .. function:: setupterm([termstr, fd])

-   Initializes the terminal.  *termstr* is a string giving the terminal name; if omitted, the value of the TERM environment variable will be used.  *fd* is the file descriptor to which any initialization sequences will be sent; if not supplied, the file descriptor for ``sys.stdout`` will be used.
+   Initialize the terminal.  *termstr* is a string giving the terminal name; if omitted, the value of the :envvar:`TERM` environment variable will be used.  *fd* is the file descriptor to which any initialization sequences will be sent; if not supplied, the file descriptor for ``sys.stdout`` will be used.